Medical Policy: 02.04.63

 Note: This policy does not apply to the individual markers that have demonstrated efficacy in certain types of cancer.
-The National Comprehensive Cancer Network (NCCN) guidelines in 2011 reported the following markers demonstrated effectiveness in predicting treatment response to targeted therapies for specific cancers: Breast cancer (HER2, ERBB2), Colon cancer (KRAS and BRAF), Non-small-cell lung cancer (EGFR, ALK/ROS1), Metastatic melanoma (BRAF v600), Chronic myeloid leukemia (BRC-ABL) and Gastrointestinal stromal tumors (KIT).
+The National Comprehensive Cancer Network (NCCN) guidelines in 2011 reported the following markers demonstrated effectiveness in predicting treatment response to targeted therapies for specific cancers: Breast cancer (HER2, ERBB2), Colon cancer (KRAS and BRAF), Non-small-cell lung cancer (EGFR, ALK/ROS1), Metastatic melanoma (BRAF v600), Chronic myeloid leukemia (BRC-ABL) and Gastrointestinal stromal tumors (C-KIT).

 The National Comprehensive Cancer Network (NCCN) guidelines do not contain recommendations for the general strategy of testing a tumor for a wide range of mutations.
 The guidelines do contain recommendations for specific genetic testing for individual cancers, based on situations where there is a known mutation-drug combination that has demonstrated benefits for that specific tumor type.